 Duncan fished to the death and gets his prize!

 Early August I had the pleasure of guiding my good friend Duncan that came back for revenge after an unfortunate 2 days last year loosing an incredible 3 fish, 2 being right at the net.
-He literally fished his heart out solid all day through horrendous winds and rain and his hard work paid off with this belter of a sea trout, but it could of ended so differently.
-After fighting the fish on the dropper for a good 5 minutes that horrendous sensation of a slack line happened, we were absolutely devastated as it was so close and the end of the day, it however wasn’t over yet as 10 seconds later we noticed the line moving through the water, we literally couldn’t work out what was going on.
-To cut a long story short the fish had taken the dropper and the fly pulled from it mouth as it came to the net, as the dropper pulled the point fly caught the fish in the side of the head and hooked itself, unbelievably we still had the same fish on and a minute later we had his prize in the net – Crazy!
+He literally fished his heart out solid all day through horrendous winds and rain, his hard work however paid off with this belter of a sea trout, but it could of ended so differently – After fighting the fish on the dropper for a good 5 minutes that horrendous sensation of a slack line happened, we were absolutely devastated, it was so close and the end of the day, however it wasn’t over yet, as 10 seconds later we noticed the line moving through the water, we literally couldn’t work out what was going on.
+To cut a long story short, the fish had taken the dropper and the fly pulled from it mouth as it came to the net, as the dropper pulled the point fly caught the fish in the side of the head and hooked itself, unbelievably we still had the same fish on and a minute later we had his prize in the net – Crazy!

 A sensational silver week at warden!

-After the ridiculous months of hot and dry weather it’s was great to see a substantial lift of water throughout the Tyne system.
+After the ridiculous months of hot and dry weather it was great to see a substantial lift of water throughout the Tyne system.
 Any water that came was always going to get the fish excited and finally get them started on their final stage of their incredible adventure up to the same spawning grounds they were born in.

 We had one memorable week at Warden in August totalling 30 fish, including a great number of grilse being caught that haven’t been present for quite a few years but are starting to make an appearance.
-Here’s a few photos from an incredible day guests Martyn and Tim on their first day’s salmon fishing, they only went and smashed in a Hat trick of sea trout in an actioned packed day.
+Here’s a few photos from an incredible day my guests Martyn and Tim on their first day’s salmon fishing during that crazy week, they only went and smashed in a Hat trick of sea trout in an actioned packed day.

-The Stokoe shrimp is always my first port of call when ever i fish the Tyne, the fly is actually a pattern i first tied about 17 years ago but now an improved pattern tied in both red and orange and also in tube form to accommodate all types of water conditions and it has an incredible success rate for not only me but for anglers around the country.
-Here’s a day from this month that the fish literally couldn’t resist an original Stokoe fished with a fast figure of eight on an intermediate line.
+The Stokoe shrimp is always my first port of call when ever i fish the Tyne, the fly is actually a pattern I first tied about 17 years ago but now an improved pattern tied in both red and orange and also in tube form to accommodate all types of water conditions, it has had an incredible success rate for not only me but for anglers around the country.
+Here’s one of the fish that literally couldn’t resist an original Stokoe, fished with a fast figure of eight on an intermediate line.

 The fantastic 4!

 It’s not often these days you get a real red letter day, but these 3 legends absolutely smashed one out the park.
 Not knowing he was going salmon fishing, David was told last minute as a birthday present he’d be joining myself along with brother Tom and friend Brody for a days guided fishing.
-Even tho all 3 had never fished for salmon or sea trout at all, they absolutely cleaned up each landing fish totalling 5 for the day.
-It’s going to be a hard one to top next year boys
+Even tho all 3 had never fished for salmon or sea trout at all, they absolutely cleaned up, each landing fish totalling 5 for the day.
+This wouldn’t however turn out to be the most action packed day of the season……

-It was nice to get some fishing done with the boy’s or as i like to call us – the salmon squad (Robson and Phil) on a few occasions at the end of the month due to us all having different jobs and life styles we don’t get to fish as much together as we would like, we did however manage to squeeze a few days in at the end of the month.
-Fishing down behind the guys on 3 separate occasions i hooked 3 fish, 1 unfortunately slipped the hook that was the biggest of the day but the others thankfully stuck giving us a nice duo of grilse.
-Even tho i caught the fish i always look at it s team effort as everyone fished their hearts out using different flies and lines, it was my choice of fly and fast paced retrieve that the fish decided to take a liking to but we still caught them as a collective.
+It was nice to eventually get some fishing done with the boy’s or as i like to call us – the salmon squad , due to us all having different jobs and life styles we don’t get to fish as much together as we would like, we did however manage to squeeze a few days in at the end of the month.
+Fishing down behind the guys on 3 separate occasions one day I managed to hook 3 fish, 1 unfortunately slipped the hook that was the biggest of the day but the others thankfully stuck giving us a nice duo of grilse.
+Even tho i caught the fish I always look at it s team effort, as everyone fished their hearts out using different flies and lines, it was my choice of fly and fast paced retrieve that the fish decided to take a liking to but we still caught them as a collective.